ekuiter/torte-research/experiences.md

 # Experiences with KConfig

-These are voices of several expert developers on KConfig.
+These are voices of several system-software project maintainers on KConfig (searched with public web search and via inspecting the project website).

-## Linux Kernel Practitioners
+## Linux: Kernel Practitioners

 This is an excerpt from our [TOSEM paper](https://raw.githubusercontent.com/SoftVarE-Group/Papers/main/2025/2025-TOSEM-Kuiter.pdf) on the configurability of Linux.
 Most of these experiences also relate to KConfig to some degree.